Don’t risk HMRC fines.

 If your laundry expenses pass the wholly, exclusively and necessarily test, you can claim self-employed expenses.
 You do this when you do your Self Assessment tax return.

-If your job doesn’t require you to wear a uniform or specific clothing, you unfortunately won’t be able to claim your laundry expenses on your tax return.
+Bear in mind, if your job doesn’t actually require you to wear a uniform or specific clothing, and you just choose to do so – you unfortunately won’t be able to claim your laundry expenses on your tax return.

 Sign up for important updates, deadline reminders and basic tax hacks sent straight to your inbox.